 The monetary value of each scholarship award varies depending upon the amount available in each individual scholarship fund.
 The most common scholarship award amount is $1,000 for a single year.

-Some scholarships are designated as renewable, multi-year awards and some are designated asnon-renewable, single-year awards.
-This designation is dependent upon the criteria established by the donor of the scholarship fund.
+Scholarships are designated as non-renewable one-year awards or renewable multi-year awards depending upon the scholarship fund criteria, as established by the donor of the scholarship fund.

-A notice will be sent to all applicants via email in early May 2021.
+Notices regarding application decisions will be sent to all applicants via email in early May each year.